ugene1213/jEasy/README.md

 # jEasy

-jEasy is a library that I implemented that supports basic DOM manipulation, ajax requests, and event handling.
+jEasy is a library that I implemented that supports basic DOM manipulation, AJAX requests, and event handling.

 ## Using This Library